Key Takeaways

 Having a fleet of EVs with long driving ranges is appealing, but without proper charging schedules to ensure job readiness every day, you won’t be maximizing your electric car’s capabilities.
 Consider adopting these tips to maximize range output:

-• Driving behavior: Coach drivers on how to properly maintain their electric car.
+Driving behavior: Coach drivers on how to properly maintain their electric car.
 EVs have specialized needs.
-For example, you’ll want to teach drivers to precondition, or warm up the EV battery pack, so it can be charged quickly and safely.
+During extreme hot and cold weather, there will be different considerations to conserve energy and extend your electric vehicle’s battery capacity.
+For example, minimize usage of air conditioning during hot weather, and make sure you begin driving with a fully charged battery during cold weather.
+You’ll want to teach drivers to precondition (or warm up) the EV battery pack, so it can be charged quickly and safely.
 Furthermore, regenerative braking, which recharges the battery as the car is being driven, means the electric motor is operating in reverse.
-Lastly, moderating speed will ensure your EV is operating at maximum efficiency.
+Lastly, moderating driving habits and driving style will ensure your EV is operating at maximum efficiency.
+An aggressive driving style with high speeds with rapid acceleration will affect EV range and reduce fuel economy.

 For fleets looking to make the most of their electric vehicle investment, visibility is critical.
 Monitoring data points such as state of charge, nearby charging stations, or charging history are essential to ensure every electric vehicle in your fleet can make it to a charging station and complete their job on time.